 A risk assessment will be undertaken prior to any planned home visit taking place.
 The assessment will include an evaluation of any known factors regarding the pupil, parents/carers and any others living in the household.
 Consideration will be given to any circumstances which might render the staff member becoming more vulnerable to an allegation being made e.g., hostility, child protection concerns, complaints, or grievances.
-Only nominated staff members will be authorised to complete a home visit.
+Only nominated staff members will be authorised to complete a home visit

-- agree the purpose for any home visit with their manager - have a clear understanding of the actions that should be taken if it is believed that a child or parent is at immediate risk of harm, including when to contact emergency services and / or partner agencies - adhere to agreed risk management strategies - avoid unannounced visits wherever possible - ensure there is visual access and/or an open door in a one-to-one situation - never enter a home without the parent or carer's consent or when the parent is absent, except in an emergency - always make detailed records including times of arrival and departure - ensure any behaviour or situation which gives rise to concern is discussed with their manager - ensure that children are seen in open and observable spaces; for example, living rooms. - comply with data protection regulations in relation to any personal information carried or notes made about the child and/or family
+- agree the purpose for any home visit with their manager - have a clear understanding of the actions that should be taken if it is believed that a child or parent is at immediate risk of harm, including when to contact emergency services and / or partner agencies - adhere to agreed risk management strategies - avoid unannounced visits wherever possible unless there is an urgent safe and welfare check required for a vulnerable pupil - ensure there is visual access and/or an open door in a one-to-one situation - never enter a home without the parent or carer's consent or when the parent is absent, except in an emergency - always make detailed records including times of arrival and departure - ensure any behaviour or situation which gives rise to concern is discussed with their manager - ensure that children are seen in open and observable spaces; for example, living rooms. - comply with data protection regulations in relation to any personal information carried or notes made about the child and/or family